How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Related projectRelationLink to your project DBProduct A

-Related tasksRelationLink to your tasks DB (covered below)"Roadmap adjustment", "Pricing draft"
+Related tasksRelationLink to your tasks DB (see below)"Roadmap adjustment," "Pricing draft"

 Recording linkURLReference back to the raw recordinghttps://...

-Properties added "just in case" tend to stay empty.
+Properties added "just in case" stay empty.
 Run the system for a month with these seven, then add more only when you've genuinely felt the lack.

 Set up three views

-Even with one database, the way you display it changes the user experience completely:
+One database, but the way you display it changes the experience:

-• Latest view: Sorted by date descending.
-The default view shows this week's and last week's meetings up front
+• Latest view: sorted by date descending.
+The default — shows this week's and last week's meetings up front

-• Category board view: Board grouped by category.
-You can see at a glance whether "Ad-hoc" meetings have exploded compared to "Standing" ones
+• Category board view: board grouped by category.
+You can see at a glance whether "Ad-hoc" meetings have exploded compared to "Standing"

-• My meetings view: Filtered to entries where you're in the Attendees property.
-Useful when you want to scan only your own history
+• My meetings view: filtered to entries where you're in Attendees.
+For scanning only your own history

 ## Agenda